 Ancient Celtic Priests tapped into the energy of Halloween’s “thinner veil”, and used it as a time for honoring the dead, spell-casting, and huge celebrations!

-Now, we can use this ancient knowledge of Halloween for October 31, 2020.
+Now, we can use this ancient knowledge of Halloween for our Halloween October 31, 2023!
 To honor the dead, set powerful intentions, and clear our homes of unwanted energy!

 We can once again put together Spirituality + Halloween!

 The Spiritual Significance of Halloween